alexx-ftw/CryptoTuner/README.md

 Following requirements need to be met in order for the tool to work properly
 - NVIDIA Driver installed (especially nvidia-smi)
 - Up-to-date Windows 10
-- executing script with Administrative Access (open CMD with admin privileges or right-click "start.bat" -> run as admin)
+- executing script with Administrative Access
-- close MSI Afterburner (if running)
+- close MSI Afterburner or any other Overclock Tool (if running)

 ## Usage
 The tool can be run as-is.
-It will pick default values for tuning which might not be perfect - but will work. **It is required to run the executing command line or batch-script with admin privileges (see warning above!).**
+It will pick default values for tuning which might not be perfect - but will work. **It is required to run the executable or batch-script with admin privileges (see warning above!).**
 ```
-cryptotuner.exe --mode 2 --devices 0,1,2,3 --steps 5 --shares 3 --datapoints 30 --offset 0.35 --coreUC -200 --memOC 500 --powerLimit 235 --powerCost 0.36 --dollarPerMHash 0.0966
+cryptotuner.exe --mode 2 --devices 0,1,2,3 --steps 5 --shares 3 --datapoints 30 --offset 0.35 --coreUC -200 --memOC 500 --powerLimit 235 --powerCost 0.36 --dollarPerMHash 0.065
 ```

 See below list for aditional parameters: